-The hybrid work model provides a flexible work arrangement where team members can work in the office or remotely—offering greater autonomy and a better work-life balance.
-Organizations can reduce overhead costs (like office space rent), access a more diverse talent pool, and see higher employee engagement and productivity with hybrid work.
+The hybrid work model provides a flexible work arrangement where team members can work in the office or remotely—offering greater autonomy and a better work-life balance, particularly among those with strong social support.
+Organizations can reduce overhead costs (like office space rent) and greenhouse gas emissions by up to 54%, access a more diverse talent pool, and see higher employee engagement and productivity with hybrid work.

 This article will review the different types of hybrid working models, offer tips for building a hybrid work culture for your team, and share real-world examples of successful hybrid work models.